SysManSquad/sysmansquadblogdev/content/posts/2020-06-08-language-packs-language-experience-packs-language-interface-packs-what/index.md

                 </p>

                 <p>
-                  <strong>Note:</strong> this is not a dig at the author.
+                  **Note:** this is not a dig at the author.
 I am hugely grateful for the community contribution.
 It offers excellent insight with examples.
 At this point I'm mostly expressing my frustration toward Microsoft for making the task seem like magic or voodoo, when it should be clear and logical.
                 </p>

                 <p>